ntucllab/CLImage_Dataset/README.md

 ### Worker IDs

 We have published the list of _worker IDs_ for all contributors who helped label the CLImage_Dataset.
-To protect their privacy, each original worker ID has been hashed using the **SHA‑1** algorithm.
-We have also included the annotation durations (_worktimeinseconds_) so that users can see how long each image labeling task took.
-For more details, please refer to the **worker_ids** folder, which contains the hashed IDs and timing information for each dataset.
+To safeguard privacy, we have hashed both the original **worker IDs** and **HITIds** using the **SHA‑1** algorithm.
+We’ve also included the annotation durations (_worktimeinseconds_) so users can see how long each image‑labeling task took.
+For full details, please refer to the **worker_ids** folder, which contains the hashed identifiers and timing data for each dataset.

 ### Reference